Large Sets with Small Injective Projections: Introduction and statement of results

 \begin{theorem} Let $\mathscr L$ be a finite or countable set of lines in $\mathbb R^d$.
 Then for any $t\in [0,1]$, there exists a compact set $\Gamma \subseteq \mathbb [0,1]^d$ with $\dim_H\Gamma=d-1+t$, such that each orthogonal projection $\pi_\ell:\Gamma\to\ell$ is injective with $\dim \pi_\ell(\Gamma)=t$.

-Furthermore, consider each of the following statements: \bnum \item The set $\Gamma$ has positive $(d-1+t)$-capacity and infinite $(d-1+t)$-dimensional Hausdorff measure. \item The $t$-dimensional Hausdorff measure of every $\pi_\ell(\Gamma)$ is $0$. \enum If $t=0$, then we can guarantee (1); if $t=1$, then we can guarantee (2); and if $t\in(0,1)$, then one can choose either of (1) or (2) to hold. \end{theorem}
+Furthermore, consider each of the following statements: \bnum \item The set $\Gamma$ has positive $(d-1+t)$-capacity and infinite $(d-1+t)$-dimensional Hausdorff measure. \item The $t$-dimensional Hausdorff measure of every $\pi_\ell(\Gamma)$ is $0$. \enum If $t=0$, then (1) holds; if $t=1$, then (2) holds; and if $t\in(0,1)$, then one can choose either of (1) or (2) to hold. \end{theorem}